Routines & Info (FAQ)

 ● To develop study skills

-● To promote a similar approach to homework
+● To promote a similar approach to homework across all classes

 ● To strengthen links between home and school